dankuck/dankuck.github.io/_posts/2021-02-26-trumans-map-4-inferential-distance.md

 I was picking the lock on the first door I had come to.
 My heart was pounding out of my chest, and I was sure someone was going to come down the corridor at any moment.

-The map of the edge of the world said this door led to a storage facility and the rolling garage door nearby confirmed that.
+The map of the edge of the world said this was the door to a storage facility and the rolling garage door nearby confirmed that.
 It would be good enough.

 As the lock clicked open, I whispered thanks to Steven Hampton, author of <i>Secrets of Lock Picking</i>, and to Richard Feynman whose lessons about bureaucratic idiocy had given me the confidence to carry a pen that was good for picking locks.